 We enjoyed the quiet calm of the morning, snapping way more photos of the quaint humped back bridge than was necessary, before heading off to explore more of the island.

 We stopped at the Luing ferry next and hummed and hawed about making the short crossing to the island.
 In the end we chose to admire it from Seil instead, deciding to return another time to do the Slate Islands more justice with a longer visit.

+The Isle of Seil’s main settlement Ellenabeich was our next stop.
 It’s here that the historical link between Seil and the slate industry becomes obvious.
-Even the water around the harbour looks slate grey and there’s evidence of quarrying at every turn.
+Even the water around the harbour looks slate grey, and there’s evidence of quarrying at every turn.

-The tiny Isle of Easdale looks like a slice of Swiss cheese floating in the sea from above.
-Abandoned and now flooded slate quarries have left large, patchwork like watery squares dotted around the island.
+Directly opposite, lies the tiny Isle of Easdale – which looks like a slice of Swiss cheese floating in the sea from above.
+Abandoned, and now flooded slate quarries have left a patchwork of water-filled squares dotted all over the island.

 We left the Isle of Seil tooting the car horn as we approached the steep, blind summit of the Clachan Bridge.
 Dunstaffnage Castle just outside Oban was our next port of call.

 The castle is a well-preserved and imposing medieval fortress which was once a stronghold of the MacDougall Clan.

 It boasts connections to some of Scotland’s most well-known historical figures including Robert the Bruce who captured it in 1308, and Flora MacDonald who was held here in 1746 after aiding Bonnie Prince Charlie in his escape.

 After a short while exploring, it was becoming increasingly obvious that The Teen’s mood was quickly deteriorating due to lack of food.
 It was midday, and 3 whole hours since her meagre breakfast!